johnynek/bosatsu/docs/language_guide.md

 External values and types work exactly like internally defined types from any other point of view.

 # Note on Totality
-Totality is an interesting property that limits a language below being turing complete, however, it is not obvious if that is much of a limit.
+Totality is an interesting property that limits a language from being turing complete, however, it is not obvious if that is much of a practical limit.
 People often criticize fully general languages for configuration, but it is not clear that non-termination or partial functions are the problems.

 One can easily argue that total languages are still too big.
 For instance imagine a function with type `a -> Either[a, b]` which takes an `a` and either returns a final `b` value or the next step `a` that we should call again.
 If we have a non-total language we could repeated call the function when we have left to build `a -> b` In a total language, we could build a
 ```